bm0801389031/week12/README.md

 Oh no, Timmy's created an infinite loop!
 Help Timmy find and fix the bug in his unfinished for loop!
 BUGSLOOPSCONTROL FLOWBASIC LANGUAGE FEATURESFUNDAMENTALS

+## fifth algorithm; squash the bug

+Description:

+Simple challenge - eliminate all bugs from the supplied code so that the code runs and outputs the expected value.
+Output should be the length of the longest word, as a number.

+There will only be one 'longest' word.
+BUGSFUNDAMENTALS